Rhens

 Rhens (/de/) is a municipality in the district Mayen-Koblenz, in Rhineland-Palatinate, Germany.
 It is situated on the left bank of the Rhine, approx. 10 km south of Koblenz.

 Rhens was the seat of the former Verbandsgemeinde ("collective municipality") Rhens, which merged into Rhein-Mosel in 2014.

 Charles IV, Holy Roman Emperor was elected here in 1346 as King of the Romans.
+Also, Rupert of the Palatinate was elected here in 1400 as the King of the Romans.